 Windows cursors play an important role in my personal life, as I love switching between them and using different versions of them whenever I like.
 It’s a styling little thingy that I have, and I do the same when I’m using Linux too.
 The only place in which I haven’t changed the cursor style is my own website, the one that you’re currently reading.

-Are you using different cursor styles or you’re keeping the default one that comes with your operating system?
+Are you using different cursor styles, or are you keeping the default one that comes with your operating system?
 What is your favorite cursor style?
 If I haven’t added it to the list, don’t hesitate to recommend it in the comment section down below.